Would you want to know?

 Anticipatory Grief is the term used to describe the emotions of grief we experience prior to a loss.
 When a loved one is diagnosed with a terminal illness, we start to grieve straight away.
 This creates another layer of grief.
 Do we continue to have hope for a cure?
 A miracle?
 Do we accept the inevitable and try to shield ourselves from the pain we know is coming?
 Trying to anticipate how we’ll feel when they die.

 Even if you are expecting a loved one to die and you know their time is nearly up, you still experience grief when they go.
-Knowing and preparing yourself for their death does not negate the pain of your loss and the need to grieve for them.
+Knowing and preparing yourself for their death does not negate the pain of your loss or the need to grieve after they die.

 Knowing brings Opportunities